 He did some studio work and started his own band at this time, Jimmy James and The Blue Flames.
 This allowed him to shape the sound and style that would become his trademark.
-He played clubs throughout the city, including popular clubs, Cafe au Go Go and the Cheetah Club and landed a residency at the famous Cafe Wha? on MacDougal St. in The Village.
+He played clubs throughout New York City, including popular clubs, Cafe au Go Go and the Cheetah Club and landed a residency at the famous Cafe Wha? on MacDougal St. in The Village.

 In late 1966, he met Linda Keith in a Greenwich Village club and she was so blown away by his style she introduced him to Chas Chandler, bassist for the popular rock group The Animals.
 Chandler became his manager, brought Jimi to England and a legend was born.

 Chandler introduced Jimi to Eric Clapton, already a music legend on both sides of the Atlantic.
 Jimi asked him if he could sit in with Clapton’s band, Cream, for a song or two.
 This is how Clapton remembered the show years later:

 “He played just about every style you could think of, and not in a flashy way.
 I mean he did a few of his tricks, like playing with his teeth and behind his back, but it wasn’t in an upstaging sense at all, and that was it … He walked off, and my life was never the same again.”